NicorDesigns/javawebdevcourse/docs/jee8servlet.md

 ##### We will look at all the methods in HttpServlet with the help of Eclipse Source browser - doGet, doPost etc.
 Creating a Servlet Class
-Summarize the main points of - What to Extend

-Servlet inherets from GenericServlet, protocol independent with a single service method Http Request will be handled by the HttpServlet and the overriden HTTP Protocol methods
+Servlet inherets from GenericServlet, protocol independent with a single service method

+Http Request will be handled by the HttpServlet and the overriden HTTP Protocol methods

-Explaining how the code in HelloWorld Servlet works
+How the code in HelloWorld Servlet works

 Calling getWriter on response parameter returns a Printwriter then using println() to output text to the output stream

-##### We will also look at the init() and destroy methods by overriding them
+##### We will also look at the init() and destroy() methods by overriding them

+init() sometimes runs when the servlet container starts up the web app (can be configured) otherwise when the servlet are running or responding on it very first run - so we use it to set up resources like database connections etc

+destroy() runs when the servlet Container shuts down - use it to clean up resource like database connections etc - important to use this and not the garbage collection code

 ### 2. Add the servlet config to web.xml